-CONCLUSION: Correct with consideration.
+CONCLUSION: ACCURATE WITH CONSIDERATION.
 Public expenditure on pre-primary and primary education in Northern Ireland is least per child (£3,440; UK average: £4,316) and per head of population (£416; UK average: £473).
 Meanwhile, Northern Ireland has the second highest level of expenditure on overall education per head of population (£1,453); the situation is better explained by the amount spent per head on education subsidies and n.e.c. categories (£257; UK average: £102).

 On Tuesday 13th March during an interview conducted on BBC Radio Ulster Evening Extra, Corinne Latham, principal of Seaview Primary School in North Belfast, claimed: “For every child coming into school in Northern Ireland, they are getting much less than their counterparts in other regions of the United Kingdom.”

 Our correspondence with Latham led us to NAHT Northern Ireland, who directed us to a report, “A ‘free’ education?
 The cost of education in Northern Ireland”, published by the Northern Ireland Commissioner for Children and Young People(NICCY) in October 2017.

 “A ‘free’ education?” report analysed a report, “Public expenditure: Statistical analyses 2017”, which HM Treasury published on public expenditure for 2015-16 and uses World Bank categories that include education and subcategories.
 NICCY used population statistics from the Office of National Statistics’ “Population estimates for UK, England and Wales, Scotland and Northern Ireland” (mid-year estimates, 2016), and we use the same for our figures below.